maxnd/mxMarkEdit/README.md

 it’s possible to use the app for presentations:

 1. load a document, possibly with some tables, containing the sequential text of the slides in Markdown format, with many paragraphs under titles and subtitles, like a normal text;
-2. enlarge possibly the font size of the document so that it can be seen easily by the participants, and disable the spell check;
+2. enlarge possibly the font size of the document so that it can be seen easily by the participants;
 3. share the interface of mxMarkEdit with a video projector or on a video call with apps like Webex, FaceTime or Zoom;
 4. begin the presentation and use the shortcut `Meta` + `E` to show the paragraph following the current one, or `Meta` + `Shift` + `E` to show the paragraph previous the current one, both in black or white, according to the theme in use, skipping the empty lines, and to fade the other text; when the presentation mode is enabled with one of these two shortcuts, the following or previous paragraphs may be selected also with the shortcuts `Meta` + `Arrow down` and `Meta` + `Arrow up`;
 5. comment the content of the paragraph in black or white; the participants see the text that is currently focused, and its position in the structure of the document in the left bar, which anyway can be hidden;
 6. if the reference to some tables is needed, show the grid, locate the table and comment its data with the participants using possibly the zoom functionalities of Mac to make visible the small numbers.

-In presentation mode, the status bar is hidden.
+In presentation mode, the status bar is hidden, and the spell checking is automatically disabled.
 To quit the presentation mode, press `Esc` or click anywhere in the text.
+Possibly, reenable the spell checking.

 Keep the presentation in standard Markdown format, to be able to export it with Pandoc without any trouble, and then create a copy of it optimised for mxMarkEdit with the menu item `Tools` - `Optimise presentation...` if it has to be presented with mxMarkEdit.